muhammaderlangga99/my-savings-desktop-app-tabunganku/README.md

  Welcome to Simple Financial Planner!
 We are a desktop-based savings application designed to make it easier for you to manage your finances quickly and efficiently.
 With our intuitive features, you can easily create and manage a savings plan, track expenses and keep an eye on your financial growth.

+***very suitable for those of you who use a desktop***

  ![This is an image](https://github.com/muhammaderlangga99/my-savings-desktop-app-tabunganku/blob/main/image/laptop.png)
+<br><br>
+## Let's run this application on your device! 🚀
+steps you have to do to run this application
+* Activate your apache web server and mysql database.
+You can activate this using xampp or other software.
+* Go to phpmyadmin and create a database named **db_tabunganku**
+* Close or lock issues
+* Apply labels and assignees
+* Review and merge pull requests
+* Create new issues
+* Star, watch and fork repositories
+* Control your unread and participating notifications
+* Easily search for any user or repository